 If you or a loved one was injured in a truck accident, you may have financial and legal recourse.
 Contact an experienced Mobile truck accident attorney to explore your legal options.

-For additional information about filing a truck accident claim, fill out our contact form.
+For additional information about filing a truck accident claim, fill out the contact form on this page.

 The Federal Motor Carrier Safety Administration (FMCSA) changed its hours-of-service regulations to reduce the amount of uninterrupted time that a truck driver has at the wheel.
 The FMCSA believes that these regulations will reduce the number of injuries and fatalities caused by truck accidents.